ArduPilot/ardupilot_wiki/copter/source/docs/altholdmode.rst

    the stick.
 When the stick is completely down the copter will descend at 2.5m/s and if at the very top it will climb by 2.5m/s.
 These speeds can be adjusted with the :ref:`PILOT_SPEED_UP<PILOT_SPEED_UP>` and :ref:`PILOT_SPEED_DN<PILOT_SPEED_DN>` parameters.
--  The size of the deadband can be adjusted with the :ref:`THR_DZ<THR_DZ>` parameter (AC3.2 and higher only).
-This params value should be between "0" and "400" with "0" meaning no deadband.
+-  The size of the deadband can be adjusted with the :ref:`THR_DZ<THR_DZ>` parameter.
+This param's value should be between "0" and
+   "400" with "0" meaning no deadband.
 "100" would produce a deadband 10% above and below mid throttle (i.e. deadband extends from 40% to 60% throttle stick position).